-- User Experience – The UX team cares about A/B testing new site designs, process flow changes, (such as checkout and registration) and the overall look and feel of the site.
+- User Experience – The UX team cares about A/B testing new site designs, process flow changes, such as checkout and registration, and the overall look and feel of the site.

-Progression Of An Optimization Culture
+Progression of an Optimization Culture

-In an organization that has embraced an ongoing commitment to A/B testing and optimization, these four teams break through the silos of the past and come together to create an organizational A/B testing team in order to find new opportunities for conversion, run more A/B tests in less time, and create measurable wins for the organization.
+In an organization that has embraced an ongoing commitment to A/B testing and optimization, these teams break through the silos of the past and come together to create an organizational A/B testing team in order to find new opportunities for conversion, run more A/B tests in less time, and create measurable wins for the organization.
 Instead of running dozens of A/B tests a year, they’re running hundreds – if not thousands.
 Instead of running basic A/B tests on content, such as buttons, fonts, headlines, and placement, the new team is running much more sophisticated A/B tests, including:

-- Pricing & shipping offers;
+- pricing & shipping offers

-The Barriers Stopping The Culture Of Optimization From Taking Hold
+The Barriers Stopping The Culture of Optimization From Taking Hold

-Believe it or not, one of the biggest barriers to making this new organizational-wide Culture of Optimization a reality can be the A/B testing tool itself.
+Believe it or not, one of the biggest barriers to making this new organizational-wide culture of optimization a reality can be the A/B testing tool itself.
 For example, tag-based tools can limit the number of A/B tests that can be run because they can’t easily A/B test features and functionality.
 But that’s where many of an organization’s next conversion opportunities actually live!
 From site search, pricing and shipping, check-out flow, to new features and whole site releases, the opportunities for A/B testing are almost limitless.
-And, the more A/B tests run, the more site improvements are made, the more lift in conversions the team will see.
-The other issue to consider with tag-based A/B testing tools is that they can introduce page-loading latency as well as flicker effect while images load, creating a poor user experience.
+And, the more A/B tests run, the more site improvements are made, the more lift in conversions the organization will see.
+The other issue to consider with tag-based A/B testing tools is that they can introduce page-loading latency as well as flicker while images load, creating a poor user experience.